-The UCF Counseling Conference aims to support all counselors in the community of Central Florida through relevant and innovative professional development sessions with the goal of inspiring and empowering their work with clients and students.
+The UCF Counseling Conference aims to support professional counselors and helping professional, not just in the Central Florida community, but also at the state, national, and international levels.
+The annual conference offers attendees a bevy of relevant and innovative professional development sessions that are geared toward inspiring and empowering their work with clients and students.
 Presentations are delivered by a diverse set of practitioners, graduate students, and university faculty, which enables a range of topics and issues that address the current needs of counseling practitioners.

 UCF’s Counselor Education program is an approved provider of continuing education through NBCC and APT.